 When fighting acid reflux and heartburn, it’s important to know the difference between symptoms that occur during the day and those that occur during the night.

-Wake Up To The Differences Between Daytime and Nighttime Acid Reflux GERD
+The Differences Between Daytime and Nighttime Acid Reflux

-When you wake up with heartburn, the burning may be so subdued that you fall back to sleep without addressing the discomfort.
-However, pain is a misleading indicator as, contrary to what you may feel, acid reflux at night is more severe and should be addressed as aggressively – if not more so – than episodes that occur during the day.
+If you find you’re waking up with heartburn in the morning or middle of the night, the burning may be so subdued that you fall back to sleep without addressing the discomfort.
+However, lessened pain can be a misleading indicator as, contrary to what you may feel, acid reflux at night is more severe and should be addressed as aggressively – if not more so – than episodes that occur during the day.

-There are enough differences between acid reflux when you’re awake versus asleep to be classified into daytime and nighttime GERD (Gastroesophageal Reflux Disease).
+There are enough differences between acid reflux when you’re awake versus asleep to be classified into daytime and nighttime GERD.
 Compared with daytime GERD, nighttime reflux occurs less frequently but the episodes last longer.
 The longer the stomach acid lingers in the esophagus, the greater the risk of inflammation and erosive damage.
 Not too surprisingly then, long-term health complications are more likely with reflux that occurs while you sleep.

 Why the difference?
 The reasons have to do with physiological changes from day to night.
 During the day, an upright posture contributes to better digestive efficiency with your stomach emptying more quickly.
 When there’s nothing in your stomach, then there’s nothing to reflux.
 Also the normal process of swallowing makes use of saliva that’s formulated to neutralize acid, while also helping to clear refluxed acid from the esophagus.

 However, when you’re sleeping, the stomach empties more slowly.
 Delayed stomach emptying can lead to bloating, which can cause the LES (lower esophageal sphincter) valve to relax and let stomach acid back into the esophagus.
 Also, the activity of swallowing decreases and, in stages of deep sleep, completely shuts down.